emmby/statesmith-simplified/docs/about.md

   necessary.
 It might be better to have each directory have a little makefile to generate just what it needs.
 * Add a link to allow readers to file feedback bugs in the footer
+* Force makefiles to run before github pages are generated